Alishba06/Q4_Start_Learning-/task-9-function-tool-calling/readme.md

 ### 🪜 Step-by-Step Process:

 1. **User Input:**
-   User koi aisa sawal karta hai jiska jawab AI ke pass nahi hota.
+   The user asks a question that requires live or external data.
-   _e.g., “Lahore ka weather kya hai?”_
+   _e.g., “What’s the weather in Lahore today?”_

 2. **AI Understands the Need:**
-   AI detect karta hai ke iske liye usay weather tool chahiye.
+   The AI realizes it needs to use a weather tool to answer.

 3. **Tool/Function Call:**
-   AI us external tool ko call karta hai, jaise:
+   The AI calls the external tool or function, such as:
    `getWeather("Lahore")`

-4. **Tool Returns Result:**
+4. **Tool Returns Data:**
-   Tool ya API se real-time data aata hai, e.g.,
+   The tool responds with real-time data, e.g.,
    `"33°C, Sunny"`

-5. **AI Shows Final Answer:**
+5. **AI Responds to the User:**
-   AI user ko natural language mein output deta hai:
+   The AI converts that data into natural language:
-   _"Lahore ka aaj ka mosam 33°C hai aur dhoop hai ☀️"_
+   _"The weather in Lahore today is 33°C and sunny ☀️"_

 ---